cronitorio/cronitor-python/README.md

 ### Monitor Any Python Function

 The ping decorator will automatically provision a monitor with the provided name the first time it is run.
-It wraps the given function with `run` and `/`complete` calls on start and finish, and pings `fail` if an exception is thrown.
+It wraps the given function with `run` and `complete` calls on start and finish, and pings `fail` if an exception is thrown.

 ```python
 from cronitor import ping